 A terrazzo floor consists of at least 70% aggregates.
 Marble chips are common and available in different colors.
 With epoxy terrazzo, there are other choices to consider, some of which can be specified and contribute to LEED points.
 Aggregates like recycled glass, mirror, porcelain, and concrete can be considered.
 LEED points are awarded for use of aggregates sourced within 500 miles of the project site.
 There are other options to consider including shells, pebbles, and metal shavings, which can offer unique variations to a terrazzo’s design.

 Mother of Pearl aggregate – aggregate + terrazzo design (white epoxy)

-Terrazzo is great, but it can seem expensive, especially when it’s poured in place.
-Morningstar noted, “It often gets value-engineered out.”
-If you want to prevent that from happening, know what you’re paying for.
+To get the most out of your terrazzo project, it is best to talk with a terrazzo contractor or supplier early on.
+Knowing the costs of materials and installation can prevent terrazzo from getting value-engineered out.
 Because poured-in-place terrazzo is installed and finished by specialty contractors, price estimates often include the cost of materials and installation.
 Stone or ceramic tile is generally priced at material cost so it can appear significantly cheaper.

 Dive deeper into learning about terrazzo with helpful guides related to the features, design and applications of the building material.